-If you suffered injuries in a car accident because another driver failed to yield, you might have grounds to file a claim or lawsuit and recover damages.
+If you suffered injuries in an Orlando car accident because another driver failed to yield, you might have grounds to file a claim or lawsuit and recover damages.
 An Orlando failure-to-yield accident lawyer from our law firm could help.

 We provide responsive legal care and fight aggressively for the rights of accident victims.
 We help you identify the responsible party or parties and collect evidence, such as the police report.
 We can then pursue the negligent parties and their insurers for damages.

-Our personal injury lawyers only get paid when we recover money for you.
+Our Orlando personal injury lawyers only get paid when we recover your money.
 Call us today for a free case evaluation.

 Failure To Yield Accidents